anjalee-kulasinghe/portfolio-project2-quiz-saga/README.md

 * The greeting message with the user name given idea and part for the code was taken from [Keith Paterson](https://www.youtube.com/watch?v=79WRPIknVHs&list=PLuumbB6r824HbAiVGGK_s3lcFsqmG9VyL&index=2).
 * The code for [How TO - CSS/JS Modal](https://www.w3schools.com/howto/howto_css_modals.asp) from www.w3schools.com.
 * To add the progress bar and the score at the top of the quiz window, I took the idea from the [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY) YouTude vedio.
-* To hide the Next button until the user give an aswer and highlight the correct answer when the wrong answer is select, I took the idea and the code from the [GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8&list=PLuumbB6r824HbAiVGGK_s3lcFsqmG9VyL&index=3) YouTude vedio.
+* To hide the Next button until the user gives an answer and highlight the correct answer when the wrong answer is selected, I took the idea and the code from the [GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8&list=PLuumbB6r824HbAiVGGK_s3lcFsqmG9VyL&index=3) YouTude vedio.
 * For the timer, I took the idea from the [Invention Tricks](https://www.youtube.com/watch?v=WHHYz8rZmDU&list=PLuumbB6r824HbAiVGGK_s3lcFsqmG9VyL&index=4) YouTude vedio.
-* To get five random questions from a given list of question array in javeScript, I took the idea from the [Stackoverflow](https://stackoverflow.com/questions/75044463/get-5-random-questions-from-a-list-of-10-in-js) website.
+* To get five random questions from a given list of question arrays in JaveScript, I took the idea from the [Stackoverflow](https://stackoverflow.com/questions/75044463/get-5-random-questions-from-a-list-of-10-in-js) website.
 * The questions are taken from [Mentimeter](https://www.mentimeter.com/blog/audience-energizers/55-free-trivia-and-fun-quiz-question-templates#general-knowledge) and [Radiotimes](https://www.radiotimes.com/tv/tv-listings/) websites.
-* The footer section code and the ReadMe file Deployment section was taken from my 1st project [Online CV](https://github.com/anjalee-kulasinghe/portfolio-project1-cv-website/tree/main).
+* The footer section code and the ReadMe file deployment section were taken from my 1st project [Online CV](https://github.com/anjalee-kulasinghe/portfolio-project1-cv-website/tree/main).

 ### Media
 The logo was created with the help of the website [FreeLogoDesign].